 The GCSA professional staff is dedicated to serving our member schools and expanding public school choice in Georgia.
 We offer customized consulting services, discount programs, and a wide variety of training programs for petitioners, established school leaders, and aspiring school leaders.
 Through advocacy, communication and education, our aim is to help launch and sustain high quality charter schools that can change childrens’ lives.

-Senior Vice President of Advocacy and Government Relations
+Executive Vice President of Policy and External Relations

 Vice President of New School Development

 Gregg Stevens is an attorney with extensive experience assisting charter schools and charter support organizations through complex regulatory and legal problems to better enable schools and educators to focus on student success and academic achievement.
 Mr. Stevens comes to GCSA from private practice and previously served as Deputy Director and General Counsel for the State Charter Schools Commission of Georgia and Deputy General Counsel for the Georgia Department of Education.
 Mr. Stevens’ experience working with both charter schools and charter school authorizers provides a distinct and exceptional vision to promoting school choice through the development of new schools.

 Ayana Clarke has joined the GCSA team as a program specialist.
 She has seen, first hand, how charter schools can positively impact the trajectory of a child’s education journey and enhance the growth of a community.
 Ayana entered the charter school arena in 2005 as Founding Dean of Students in a New York City charter school.

 Director of Advocacy Communications